hadley/recipes/recipes/biscuits/afghans.md

 When cookies are cold spread on top of each cookie generously and top with a walnut half.

 Comments: A delicious special treat.
+Source: Edmonds Cookbook, NZ.